denisidoro/navi/README.md

 ------------------

 Lists can be stylized with the [$FZF_DEFAULT_OPTS](https://github.com/junegunn/fzf) environment variable.
 This way, you can change the [color scheme](https://github.com/junegunn/fzf/wiki/Color-schemes), for example.

+In addition:
+- the `--fzf-overrides` option allows you to hide columns, for example
+- the `--col-widths` option allows you to limit column widths

+Please refer to `navi --help` for more details.

 Related projects
 ----------------